dell/karavi-observability/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->

-# Dell EMC Container Storage Modules (CSM) for Observability
+# Dell Container Storage Modules (CSM) for Observability

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](docs/CODE_OF_CONDUCT.md)
 [![License](https://img.shields.io/github/license/dell/karavi-observability)](LICENSE)
 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/dell/karavi-observability?include_prereleases&label=latest&style=flat-square)](https://github.com/dell/karavi-observability/releases/latest)

-CSM for Observability is part of the [CSM (Container Storage Modules)](https://github.com/dell/csm) open-source suite of Kubernetes storage enablers for Dell EMC products.
+CSM for Observability is part of the [CSM (Container Storage Modules)](https://github.com/dell/csm) open-source suite of Kubernetes storage enablers for Dell products.

-It is an OpenTelemetry agent that collects array-level metrics for Dell EMC storage so they can be scraped into a Prometheus database.
-With CSM for Observability, you will gain visibility not only on the capacity of the volumes/file shares you manage with Dell EMC CSI (Container Storage Interface) drivers but also their performance in terms of bandwidth, IOPS, and response time.
+It is an OpenTelemetry agent that collects array-level metrics for Dell storage so they can be scraped into a Prometheus database.
+With CSM for Observability, you will gain visibility not only on the capacity of the volumes/file shares you manage with Dell CSI (Container Storage Interface) drivers but also their performance in terms of bandwidth, IOPS, and response time.

 Thanks to pre-packaged Grafana dashboards, you will be able to go through these metrics history and see the topology between a Kubernetes PV (Persistent Volume) and its translation as a LUN or file share in the backend array.
 This module also allows Kubernetes admins to collect array level metrics to check the overall capacity and performance directly from the Prometheus/Grafana tools rather than interfacing directly with the storage system itself.